beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 | node9     | BFV,EFV                                                                    |
 | node10    | BFV,EFV,FFV                                                                |

-In the Sites panel, we select the general time-reversible (GTR) substitution model for a single nucleotide partition, keep the base frequencies as 'Estimated' and select gamma distributed rate heterogeneity among sites.
+In the Sites panel, we select the general time-reversible (GTR) substitution model for a single nucleotide partition, keep the base frequencies as 'Estimated' and select 'Gamma' distributed rate heterogeneity among sites.
-We keep the Clock model as "Strict clock" for now in the Clocks panel.
+We keep the Clock model as 'Strict clock' for now in the Clocks panel.
 In the Trees panel, we select a Yule speciation model.
 In the Priors panel, we would be able to set up all the calibration distributions for the nodes we have set as taxa sets.
 However, we will do this when editing the xml and keep all priors to their defaults for now.